 III.
 DISCUSSION- TCR HEDGES WITH ANNUAL SHIFT FACTORS

 The Protocols, as developed by the stakeholders, require that the settlement of zonal congestion employ the annual shift factors computed with the sale of Transmission Congestion Rights (TCRs).
-The application of annual shift factors in the calculation allows the party who purchases the TCR to be assured that he is fully hedged as he enters into future transactions.
-It also allows parties who own preassigned TCRs to be fully hedged at settlement.
+The application of annual shift factors in the calculation allows the party who purchases the TCR to be assured that he is fully hedged as he enters into future transactions.(Brad this isn’t strictly accurate – the uplift cost cannot be hedged and that is part of a future transaction) It also allows parties who own preassigned TCRs to be fully hedged at settlement.

 The Commission’s order adopts the recommendations of the Staff and Dr.Oren, which require the use of actual shift factors for zonal congestion settlement.
 The adoption of this change to the existing methodology does not appear warranted at this time.
-Since all CSC costs are initially uplifted, there is no immediate need for this alteration.
+Since all CSC costs are initially uplifted, there is no immediate need for this alteration. (it seems to me that this is the KEY point – there is no reason to implement this at the current time and the WMS should be looking at the efficacy of the proposed solution.

 The method suggested by the PUC Staff and Dr. Oren does not provide any certainty of the total transaction cost for a party who is buying or being allocated congestion rights.
 Competition in the retail market will be enhanced by retailers having confidence that their risks can be covered.
 This certainty was an element that the stakeholder model contemplated and without it, not only will the value of the TCR inevitably be changed, but also it will cause all retailers, including municipally owned utilities and electric cooperatives, to be exposed to congestion costs in a manner that cannot be hedged.